Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: Introduction

+Together, these provide an operational-validation framework and a reproducible approach to LLM-based community simulation.
+Figure~\ref{fig:voat_simulation} provides a visual overview of the complete workflow.

-The paper proceeds as follows: we outline the simulation approach and design, detail evaluation methods, present results on activity, network structure, toxicity, topics/embeddings, named‑entity structure, and stylistic convergence, and discuss implications and limitations.
+The paper proceeds as follows: we first discuss our view of LLMs as social agents, then outline the simulation approach and design, detail evaluation methods, present results on activity, network structure, toxicity, topics/embeddings, and stylistic convergence, and discuss implications and limitations.